 Hi Mary Anne,

 Thanks for offering to co-coordinate the Hospitality Committee.
-I just got a copy of the responsibilities from Joan, which I'll forward to you along with the list of members.
+I just got a copy of the responsibilities from Joan, and I'll forward that to you along with the list of members.

-I have an opening letter written, which I'll also forward, so if you have anything to add/edit we can do that and get it out early this week!
+I have written an opening letter which I will also forward, so if you have anything to add/edit, we can do that and get it out early this week!

 I really appreciate your help.
-We can talk about how we want to divide things up, and coordinate with the Chairs about dates for Pumpkin Carving and Pizza Night.
+We can talk about how we want to divide things up and coordinate with the Chairs about the dates for Pumpkin Carving and Pizza Night.

 More About Saying Thank You

-How to write a thank you letter including who to thank, what to write, and when to write an employment-related thank you letter.
+Here's the scoop on how to write a professional thank-you letter including who to thank, what to write, and when to write an employment-related thank you letter.

-These letter samples, including cover letters, interview thank you letters, follow-up letters, job acceptance and rejection letters, resignation letters, appreciation letters, business letters, and more great employment letter samples, will help you get an interview, follow-up, and handle all the employment related correspondence you need to write.
+These professional letter and email samples, including cover letters, interview thank-you letters, follow-up letters, job-acceptance and rejection letters, resignation letters, appreciation letters, business letters, and more great employment letter samples, will help you get an interview, follow-up, and handle all the employment-related correspondence you need to write.